What's Morbid Fascination and where Are its Limits?

 Mario Vargas Llosa says that the things that challenge biases are what’s valid in the erotic realm.
 But it’s not acceptable when it belittles the sexual act and the people involved in it.
 That is, when it turns into a purely physical thing, completely empty of emotions or feelings.

-And that’s also true, of course, when only one of the people has the morbid fascination.
+And that’s also true, of course, when only one of the people has a morbid fascination.
 That’s when it’s just them trying to reduce the other person into a thing, a means, a tool.
 In those circumstances, their morbid fascination is perverted and extremely destructive for the people involved.

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.